lambdablockchain/lambda-node/src/seeder/README.md

-bitcoin-seeder
+lambda-seeder
 ==============

-Bitcoin-seeder is a crawler for the Bitcoin Cash network, which exposes a list of reliable nodes via a built-in DNS server.
-It is derived from Pieter Wuille's bitcoin-seeder, modified for use on the Bitcoin Cash network.
+Lambda-seeder is a crawler for the Lambda network, which exposes a list of reliable nodes via a built-in DNS server.
+It is derived from Pieter Wuille's lambda-seeder, modified for use on the Lambda network.

 Features: